-Michael Jackson Documentary Being Aired By HBO Despite Lawsuit
+Michael Jackson Documentary Being Aired By HBO, Despite Lawsuit

 Singer Michael Jackson died almost a decade ago, but there are still scandals being dug up that have him placed firmly at their center.

 During his lifetime, he faced numerous allegations of abuse of young boys, and now even more allegations have come out of the woodwork.
-HBO has decided to create a two-part documentary, called Leaving Neverland, that explores those new sexual assault allegations made by two men, which will air on March 3 and 4.
+HBO has decided to create a two-part documentary, called Leaving Neverland, that explores the new sexual assault allegations made by two men, which will air on March 3 and 4.

 Jackson’s family has taken exception to this course of action, and his estate announced it would be suing the network for $100 million for the documentary after having dug up an old contract that HBO had signed.
 Even with this threat hanging over them, HBO has said they will go forward with their plans to air it as scheduled at the beginning of March, according to CNN.